 As illustrated in Figure 3-27, the Ameren Illinois low and high load forecasts are on average equal to 71% and 144% of the base case forecast, respectively, during the 2017-2018 delivery year.
 Comparatively, for the same period, ComEd's low and high load forecasts are on average equal to 86% and 116% of the base forecast, respectively.
 This reflects the differences in switching assumptions used by the two utilities.
 MidAmerican's low and high load forecast deviations from the base case are flat and symmetrical being equal to 89% and 111%, respectively.
-Switching assumptions play no explicit role in the MidAmerican high and low load forecasts are a product of a mathematical construct.
+Switching assumptions play no explicit role in the MidAmerican high and low load forecasts.
+Instead, the MidAmerican high and low load forecasts are a product of a mathematical construct.